 Electronic devices and earphones

-Patient Liaisons are coordinated to bridge the gap between care provided off-installation and at the MTF.
+Patient Liaisons are coordinated at some Italian installations to bridge the gap between care provided off-installation and at the MTF.
 They can provide the following services.

 Ease language barriers between patient and Italian providers.